-Global Investment Performance Standards (GIPS) is a global standard for the calculation and presentation of asset managers' investment results.
-GIPS was created by CFA Institute in the later 1990's.
-CFA Institute is a global association of investment professionals with a mission to develop the investment profession through the highest standards of ethics, education, and professional excellence.
+The Global Investment Performance Standards (GIPS®) is a global standard for the calculation and presentation of asset managers' investment results.
+GIPS was created by the CFA Institute in the later 1990's.
+CFA Institute is a global association of investment professionals with a mission to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.
 In January 2010, the 2010 edition of the GIPS standards was adopted with an effective date 1 January 2011.